 1 cup Unsweetened almond milk or other nut milk variety, water, and coconut milk are examples.

 Add 20-30 grams for women and 30-40 grams of protein powder for men.

 Step 3: Choose your Fruit - Fresh or Frozen.

 ½ cup Blueberries, bananas, cherries, strawberries, raspberries to name a few.

 Step 4: Make it Green.

-1 cup Add spinach, kale, or a greens supplement.
+1 cup Add leafy greens such as spinach and kale, or a greens supplement.

 Step 5: Make it Creamy.

 1-2 TBSP Add avocado, nut butter, chia seeds, or ice.